foundryvtt/foundryvtt/pages/faq.rst

 **How far along is this product in development?
 What is the timeline for testing phases?
 When will this be released?**

 I am an independent developer working on this as a hobby project.
-I am not working on this full time, however, I am making fast progress and the software is now in closed Alpha testing (since November) for Patreon supporters and friends.
+I am not working on this full time, however, I am making fast progress.
+The software has gone through successful Alpha testing from November through March and is now in closed Beta testing for Patreon supporters.

-I am actively collecting feedback and working to continue improving the software for Beta testing.
-I expect Closed beta testing phases to begin in mid-February, 2019.

-I expect Beta testing to occur for 5-6 months which would potentially allow for an initial release version of the software around August, 2019.
-This schedule is highly subject to change, however, so please be sure to check back for future updates.
+The Beta testing process is used to actively collect feedback and continue improving the software along the path towards a full release.
+Beta testing is expected to continue without interruption until the full product release in late 2019.
+This schedule is subject to change, depending on the rate of development progress, the quality of implemented features, and the amount of work still remaining in order to satisfy my original product vision.

-Opportunities to participate in Alpha or Beta testing phases is available by supporting the project on Patreon at https://patreon.com/foundryvtt.
+Opportunities to participate in the current phase of Beta testing is available by supporting the project on Patreon at https://patreon.com/foundryvtt.

 -------